MSHA Mentoring Young Professionals (MMYP)

 - Please note that applications are due February 28.

 - Provide clinical support to mentees, as needed.

 - Provide research mentoring to graduate students by encouraging professional collaborations.

 - Encourage beginning professionals to continue with life-long learning by participating in research and pairing with graduate students in accomplishing research projects that address and inform clinical practice.

 - Enhance mentees’ understanding of the national, legislative, clinical and research initiatives in advancing our profession.

-- Encourage mentees to connect with experts in the state programs via web communications and face-to face meetings at the MSHA Convention.
+- Encourage mentees to connect with professional experts via web communications and face-to-face meetings at the MSHA Convention.